The following post is from Angie of Many Little Blessings: Five Simple Steps to a Better Homeschool Day

 Even if you take the time to plan your day or week in advance if your materials are not prepared, the day can get out of hand and hectic.
 I know I am always more patient and pleasant when experiment materials are already out, copies have been made, and I don’t have to run around saying, “Just a second!
 I still need to make these copies.”
 A little preparation time in advance means that you can be ready to move from subject to subject without those types of interruptions.

 Eat a good breakfast.

-Not only is a good, healthy breakfast vital to your body’s well being, but it also can instantly put everyone in a better mood.
-The difference between a day when your family has had a good breakfast and when breakfast was an after thought (or not thought of at all) can be astounding.
-A good breakfast can also help you get through lessons until lunch time without having to little ones complain about grumbling stomachs.
+A good, healthy breakfast is vital to your body’s well-being and can instantly put everyone in a better mood.
+The difference between a day when your family has had a good breakfast, and when breakfast was an afterthought (or not thought of at all) can be astounding.
+A good breakfast can also help you get through lessons until lunchtime without having to little ones complain about grumbling stomachs.

 How many times have you been about to start school when you decided to check Facebook or your email just one more time?
-Then, how many times have you found that the “just a minute” of checking turning in to a much longer stop.
+Then, how many times have you found that the “just a minute” of checking turns in to a much longer stop?
 Work to avoid those electronic distractions first thing in the morning.
-Try to just check your email and social media accounts when you can actually act on the tasks waiting for you, instead of checking often and letting things pile up.
+Try to just check your email and social media accounts when you can actually act on the tasks waiting for you instead of checking often and letting things pile up.

 What are some of the things that you have found that help you the most to have a successful homeschooling day?

 |Angie, a domestically-challenged writer and artist, is a homeschooling mom to three children.
 She writes about everything that happens in their lives between all the loads of laundry at Many Little Blessings.
 She is also the founder of The Homeschool Classroom, Catholic Mothers Online, and Just a Tiny Owl.|